Nuri al-Said: Regime resists growing political unrest

 The next major political demarche with which Nuri's name would be associated was the Baghdad Pact, a series of agreements concluded between 1954 and 1955, which tied Iraq politically and militarily with the Western powers and their regional allies, notably Turkey.
 The pact was especially important to Nuri, as it was favoured by the British and Americans.
 On the other hand, it was also contrary to the political aspirations of most of the country.
 Taking advantage of the situation, Nuri stepped up his policies of political repression and censorship.
-Now, however, the reaction was less fierce than it had been in 1948.
-According to historian Hanna Batatu, that can be attributed to slightly more favourable economic circumstances and the weakness of the Communist Party, damaged by police repression and internal division.

 The political situation deteriorated in 1956, when Israel, France and Britain colluded in an invasion of Egypt, in response to the nationalisation of the Suez Canal by President Gamal Abdel Nasser.
 Nuri was overjoyed with the tripartite move and instructed the radio station to play The Postmen Complained about the Abundance of My Letters as a way to mock Nasser, whose father was a postal clerk.
 However, Nuri then publicly condemned the invasion, as the national sentiment was strongly for Egypt.
 The invasion exacerbated popular mistrust of the Baghdad Pact, and Nuri responded by refusing to sit with British representatives during a meeting of the Pact and cut off diplomatic relations with France.
 According to historian Adeeb Dawish, "Nuri's circumspect response hardly placated the seething populace."

 Mass protests and disturbances occurred throughout the country, in Baghdad, Basrah, Mosul, Kufa, Najaf and al-Hillah.
 In response Nuri decreed martial law and sent in troops to some southern cities to suppress the riots, while in Baghdad, nearly 400 protesters were detained.
 Nuri's political position was weakened, so much that he became more "discouraged and depressed" than ever before (according to the British ambassador) and was genuinely fearful that he would be unable to restore stability.
 Meanwhile, the opposition began to co-ordinate its activities: in February 1957, a Front of National Union was established, bringing together the National Democrats, the Independents, the Communists, and the Ba'th Party.
 A similar process within the military officer corps followed, with the formation of the Supreme Committee of Free Officers.
 However, Nuri's attempts to preserve the loyalty of the military by generous benefits failed.